Wat Pho: History

 Wat Pho is one of Bangkok's oldest temples.
 It existed before Bangkok was established as the capital by King Rama I. It was originally named Wat Photaram or Podharam, from which the name Wat Pho is derived.
 The name refers to the monastery of the Bodhi tree in Bodh Gaya, India where Buddha is believed to have attained enlightenment.
-The date of the construction of the old temple and its founder are unknown, but it is thought to have been built or expanded during the reign of King Phetracha (1688–1703).
+The date of the construction of the old temple and its founder are not known; it was built sometime in the Ayutthaya period, but said to have been built or expanded during the reign of King Phetracha (1688–1703).
 The southern section of Wat Pho used to be occupied by part of a French Star fort that was demolished by King Phetracha after the 1688 Siege of Bangkok.

 After the fall of Ayutthaya in 1767 to the Burmese, King Taksin moved the capital to Thonburi where he located his palace beside Wat Arun on the opposite side of the Chao Phraya River from Wat Pho.
-The proximity of Wat Pho to this royal palace elevated it to the status of a wat luang ('royal monastery').
+The proximity of Wat Pho to this royal palace elevated it to the status of a wat luang ('royal monastery'), to be administered by the royal monastic committee up to the present day.

 In 1782, King Rama I moved the capital from Thonburi across the river to Bangkok and built the Grand Palace adjacent to Wat Pho.
 In 1788, he ordered the construction and renovation at the old temple site of Wat Pho, which had by then become dilapidated.
 The site, which was marshy and uneven, was drained and filled in before construction began.
-During its construction, Rama I also initiated a project to remove Buddha images from abandoned temples in Ayutthaya, Sukhothai, as well other sites in Thailand, and many of these retrieved Buddha images were kept at Wat Pho.
+During its construction, Rama I also initiated a project to remove Buddha images from abandoned temples in Ayutthaya, Sukhothai, and various other sites in Thailand, and many of these retrieved Buddha images were then kept at Wat Pho.
 These include the remnants of an enormous Buddha image from Ayuthaya's Wat Phra Si Sanphet destroyed by the Burmese in 1767, and these were incorporated into a chedi in the complex.
 The rebuilding took over seven years to complete.
-In 1801, twelve years after work began, the new temple complex was renamed Phra Chetuphon Vimolmangklavas in reference to the vihara of Jetavana, and it became the main temple for Rama I.
+In 1801, twelve years after work began, the new temple complex was renamed Wat Phra Chetuphon Vimolmangklavas in reference to the vihara of Jetavana, and it became the main temple for Rama I.